xmtp/libxmtp/xmtp/README.md

-            If user.last_refreshed is uninitialized or more than THRESHOLD ago: refreshUserInstallations()    // Could be kicked off asynchronously or synchronously return  // refreshUserInstallations() will call back into processMessages() when ready Fetch the installations of both users from the DB For each installation:
+            If user.last_refreshed is uninitialized or more than THRESHOLD ago: refreshUserInstallations()    // Could be kicked off asynchronously or synchronously return  // refreshUserInstallations() will call back into processMessages() when ready Fetch the installations of all users from the DB For each installation:
             // Build the plaintext payload
             If conversation.state == UNINITIALIZED: